mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Target failPoint by read preference
 -----------------------------------

-The `failPoint`_ operation currently uses a primary read preference.
+The `failPoint`_ operation currently uses a "primary" read preference.
 To date, no spec has needed behavior to configure a fail point on a non-primary node.
 If the need does arise, `failPoint`_ can be enhanced to support a ``readPreference`` argument.

 IO operations for GridFS streams